one-giant-leap/training-with-power/identifying_good_and_bad_technique.md

 # Identifying good and bad technique

-The shape of the stroke profiles can be analyzed to evaluate technique.
+The shape of an athlete's stroke profile can be analyzed to evaluate their technique.

 By comparing an athlete's stroke profile to a model technique, areas of weakness can be identified.